 Product review using youtube, influencer marketing on instagram, recommending products in facebook groups…there are a myriad of different options that cost literal zero dollars, to start your affiliate marketing endevours.

-It should come to no surprise…it’s helluva lot easier than building your own physical store, hiring employees, customer service representatives, inventory, staff and the likes.
+It should come to no surprise…it’s “helluva lot easier” than building your own physical store, hiring employees, paying for upkeep costs, inventory, distribution, rent…and the likes.

 If you want to start a brick and mortar business, something as simple as doing incorrect market research, could potentially put you out of business pronto!